MarkMagdyShawky/Book-Nest/README.md

 - **Secondary Color:** `#2F004E` - Used for highlites.
 - **Button Color:** `#EF8262` - Used for app buttons.
 - **Text Color:** `#FFFFFF` - Primary text color for readability.

-Feel free to adjust these colors to fit your branding or design preferences.

 ---